openshift/hive/semantic-map/docs/context/contrib/pkg/testresource/module.md

 ## Capabilities

-- Reads a resource manifest from a file path argument
+- Provides two distinct subcommands for testing resource helper behavior
-- Applies the resource to the cluster via `resource.Helper.Apply`
+- `apply`: reads a resource manifest, obtains its info, and applies it to a target cluster specified via `--kubeconfig`
-- Patches the resource via `resource.Helper.Patch` with `types.StrategicMergePatchType`
+- `patch`: reads a patch file and applies it to a named resource with configurable patch type, kind, apiVersion, namespace, and name flags
+- Both subcommands require an explicit `--kubeconfig` flag
-- Intended as a smoke-test tool for verifying resource helper behavior
+- Intended as a smoke-test/developer tool for verifying resource helper behavior

 ## Understanding Score

-0.85
+0.9